google/bigwheels/docs/building_and_running.md

 Use Android Studio to open the BigWheels folder and build it.
 A custom DXC_PATH can be set through the env of a `.properties` file.

+You can select the sample and target device by navigating to `Build -> Select Build Variant` within Android Studio.

 ## Android (on Linux)

 Install the Android SDK and NDK with CMake support.